cs3157/seatingcharts/README.md

 * `go_brr.py` - Splits a larger roster into sub-rosters, one per room, and calls `seatingchart.py` for each one.
 Written by XXXurxo.
 * `mail.py` - Sends individual seating assignments to students by email
 * `imagedl.py` - Downloads students' photos.
 Written by Carl.
 * `rosters.py` - This file serves both as a utility to download student rosters from Canvas and as a local library to parse roster CSV files.
-It offers flexibility as it can handle rosters exported from Canvas (through the "Grades" tab) which have a header and a lot of extraneous columns, in addition to normalized CSV files with columns `uni, name` and no header.
+Files read by this script are expected to have a header specifying the `SIS Login ID` column for UNIs and the `Student` column for full names.
+This header will also be added to downloaded rosters.
 Written by Carl.

 ## Usage